Analyzing CPU Usage

 Setting Stack Snapshot Size

-In the dwarf mode, Perf takes periodic snapshots of the application stack, which are then analyzed and unwound by the CPU Usage Analyzer.
+The CPU Usage Analyzer will analyze and unwind the stack snapshots generated by Perf in dwarf mode.
 Set the size of the stack snapshots in the Stack snapshot size field.
 Large stack snapshots result in a larger volume of data to be transferred and processed.
 Small stack snapshots may fail to capture call chains of highly recursive applications or other intense stack usage.

 Adding Command Line Options For Perf